kiwikik/aws_protectedb_openshift/Installing_OpenShift_SEA.md

 to your cluster.
 In our example we use: `octank-demo.ca`

 6. Create a small EC2 instance.
 It will be used to install OpenShift.
 Here we used `t2.xlarge` but smaller instances should work as well.
 The operating system type should be AWS Linux or RHEL.
+Please attach `EC2-Default-SSM-AD-Role` role to this instance.
    **_NOTE:_** if you choose RHEL you might need to install management utils in order to be able to connect to the remote console